 William M. Hogue died in Courtney, Indian Territory, in 1886 and is buried in the nearby Bourland/Belleville Cemetery.
 William M. Davis died in 1890 and is buried in the Wesley Chapel Cemetery in Bluff Dale.
 My parallel universe example here shows the similarities of many of our ancestor’s migration paths.
 Their names were similar, too.

 While the Hogues followed the paths typical of the Scotch-Irish immigrants, I believe my 9th great grandfather, Morgan David, immigrated from Wales to the Colony of Pennsylvania around 1680.
 His descendants changed the name to Davis, eventually moved on into the Carolina’s and then west from there.
 Ida Davis married William Calvin Larner in 1894 and started their family in Erath County, TX before relocating to Washita County, Oklahoma Territory in 1898.
-My grandma was the youngest of their ten children.
+My grandma was the youngest of their eleven children.
 More on a somewhat notorious Larner a little bit down the road.

 That’s it for today’s post.
 Thanks for checking out The Hogue Connection!
 Stay healthy out there, and come Tuesday, November 3rd, make sure you get out there and VOTE!
 You can return to the Home Page here.